 In Sigma, each individual block is represented by a row.
 Properties of the block, like color and shape, are listed in columns.

 All of the column names in Sigma are listed in the worksheet's right-side panel, where we show you how the data is being organized.
 This is also where you can create groups and levels.
 Levels and groups allow you to very quickly surface information about groups that is hard to see otherwise.
 Let’s look at an example:

 How many blocks are blue?

 Let’s say we want to know how many blocks are blue.
 When there are only a few shapes, you may be able to just count them.
 When there are more, it’s much easier to group the blocks together by color first.
-With blocks, you can put them in piles, with each pile having one color.
+Actual toy blocks can be stacked into color-specific piles and counted.

 How many blue squares are there?

 Once we answer our initial question, there are often more questions that arise.
-Sigma makes that easy too!
-Now that we have our blocks grouped by color, what if we want to know how many blue squares there are?
+For example, now that we have our blocks grouped by color, what if we want to know how many blue squares exist?
 Or how many green triangles?
 We can group by shape, and apply a count to the rows to answer our questions.

 Creating a level underneath our existing level will create new groups, within the existing level.
 It’s like organizing blocks by color, then sorting by shape within those color groups.